Skip to main content

 • Forklift Fall-Through Accidents

-To recap, often fatal forklift fall-throughs at loading docks occur during loading or unloading.
-Sometimes, the heavy forklift’s momentum will transfer to the trailer.
-The trailer will sometimes extend away from the dock leveler when that happens.
+To recap, fatal forklift fall-throughs at loading docks often occur during loading or unloading.
+Sometimes, the heavy forklift’s momentum transfers to the trailer, which then extends away from the dock leveler.
 So you can see how dangerous that can be.

 • When the Truck Driver Pulls Away Too Soon